doolin/hrecipe/readme.txt

 == More info ==

-* For more info, version history, etc. check out the page on Website In A Weekend about the [hRecipe Plugin for WordPress](http://website-in-a-weekend.net/hrecipe/).
+* For more information, check out the [hRecipe Plugin for WordPress](http://hrecipe.com/) homepage.